daikichidaze/resume_jp/index_en.md

 ## SUMMARY

 My goal is to become a person to bridge between technology and business.
-Especially in the topics of **data scientist and business planner**.
+Particularly in the topics of **data scientist and business planner**.
 I have experience in both engineering and business positions.

 ### Launch the New business development division in Thailand branch